Maja Matarić: Awards and honors

-Matarić received the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring from President Barack Obama (2009).
-She was the winner of the 2013 ABIE Award for Innovation from the Anita Borg Institute.
-She is a Fellow of the American Association for the Advancement of Science (AAAS), Fellow of the IEEE, Fellow of AAAI, Fellow of the ACM, and a recipient of the Okawa Foundation Award, the National Science Foundation Career Award, the MIT Technology Review TR35 Award, and the IEEE Robotics and Automation Society Early Career Award.
-She is a member of the Phi Kappa Phi, is one of five LA Times Magazine 2010 Visionaries, and is featured in the Emmy Award-nominated documentary Me & Isaac Newton and in the New Yorker article "Robots that Care", Popular Science article "The New Face of Autism Therapy", the IEEE Spectrum article "Caregiver Robots", The Wall Street Journal article "How to Build Robots People Can Relate To", the BBC News, among many others.
+She is a member of the Phi Kappa Phi, is one of five LA Times Magazine 2010 Visionaries.

+She is featured in the Emmy Award-nominated documentary Me & Isaac Newton and in the New Yorker article "Robots that Care", Popular Science article "The New Face of Autism Therapy", the IEEE Spectrum article "Caregiver Robots", The Wall Street Journal article "How to Build Robots People Can Relate To", the BBC News, among many others.